 When the time was right to hire interns from the School of Computing at my alma mater (NUS!), I hit an impasse and stopped working on the product altogether.
 That was when I started to learn programming, first on my own using free online resources like FreeCodeCamp before eventually enrolling in General Assembly’s Web Development Immersive in Singapore.

-I don’t want to dive into the specifics of the General Assembly course (I’ve written a review for that) but instead, I’d like to reflect on programming bootcamps more generally.
-What are they and why are there so many of them now?
+What are programming bootcamps and why are there so many of them now?
 Do they deliver results?
 Should I join one to make an entry into tech?
 I’ll indirectly take a stab at these questions with the bullets below.

 1. Programming bootcamps are sprouting in response to demand